HaxeFoundation/HaxeManual/md/manual/types-abstract-operator-overloading.md

   }
 }
 ```
-Note that both binary and unary operator overloads can return any type.
+Both binary and unary operator overloads can return any type.

 It is also possible to omit the method body of a `@:op` function, but only if the underlying type of the abstract allows the operation in question and if the resulting type can be assigned back to the abstract.